fejlek/Nine-Circles-Statistics/Eighth Circle - Generalized Additive Models/Eighth_circle_generalized_additive_models_1.md

 terms (and unpenalized terms); see \[1, Section 6.12.1\] for more details.

-Secondly, the *edf* stands for estimated degrees of freedom (edf), and it is an estimate of how many degrees of freedom were actually used in the fit.
+Secondly, the *EDF* stands for estimated degrees of freedom, and it is an estimate of how many degrees of freedom were actually used in the fit.
 If the fit was not penalized, we would use 10 degrees of freedom in our case (nine predictors correspond to basis vectors +